zack-bitcoin/NewsCoin/README.md

 redditcoin
 ==========
 a cryptocurrency which supports reddit-style user generated content.
 Each post and comment is a ponzi scheme.
-You can make profit by upvoting unpopular content which later becomes popular.
+When you upvote content, you become a partial owner of it.
+Every time content its upvoted, all the owners make money.

 ### Types of transactions
 * mint coins (only one allowed per block, the miner gives it to themselves.)